Excellent tool for pronunciation practice, but not much else

 ELSA Speak Overview

 ELSA stands for English Language Speech Assistant.
 It’s an app that helps with English pronunciation.
 The CEO of ELSA Speak, Vu Van, decided to create this app after she studied in the United States and found that people had difficulty understanding her because of her accent.
-With the help of artificial intelligence and videos from native English speakers, this app tries to help you learn a neutral American accent.
+With the help of artificial intelligence and videos from native English speakers, this app helps you learn a neutral American accent.

-Correct pronunciation is so important to reaching fluency, but it often gets overlooked.
+Correct pronunciation is important to reach fluency, but it often gets overlooked.
 When I was teaching English as a second language, pronunciation practice was often pushed to the background in order to focus on other skills like grammar and listening.
 And since every student has individual pronunciation issues, it’s difficult to address them in a classroom setting.
 So I was interested to see if ELSA would be helpful for students to practice independently.

 ELSA Speak doesn’t focus on English language basics, such as vocabulary and grammar.
 It’s exclusively a tool to help improve pronunciation and listening.
 It’s a useful app for intermediate to advanced speakers who already have a good understanding of the language.
 All of the videos and practice exercises are in English, so beginners will have a more challenging experience.